Geo-Strategic Truths, California Goes Medieval, and Trump Sanctuary-City Policy

 the suffix in Latin, that I becomes short.

-So Rich was saying emigrants, and I think what he was trying to say was maybe I should use the word migrants, which everybody else uses.
+So Rich was saying emigrants and I think what he was trying to say was maybe I should use the word migrants, which everybody else uses.
+So he said MIG

-And he used the short and he stopped and he corrected himself.
+because he for a second thought he was still saying immigrants and he used the short and he stopped and he corrected himself.
+And they said that

-MIG sounded like the N-I-G.
+MIG sounded like the N-I-G,

+And they canceled him at Indiana State.
 And then the Badger Institute, and I'm a board member of the Bradley, and we support causes like the Badger Institute in Wisconsin.

 But let me just read what Mike Nichols, who canceled Rich, wrote.
+Okay, here's on his website.

-Our annual dinner is coming up October 1st, and we'll feature a panel, we'll feature a panel of veteran journalists and think tank leaders talking about left-wing media bias.
+Our annual dinner is coming up October 1st, and we'll feature a panel, we'll we'll feature a panel of veteran journalists and think tank leaders talking about left-wing media bias.

-Left-wing media bias and and how conservatives can make sure our ideas and opinions are fairly and factually reported.
+Does everybody hear what I just said?
+Left-wing media bias and how conservatives can make sure our ideas and opinions are fairly and factually reported.

 Left-wing, that's what his theme is going to be.
+Left-wing.

-Left-wing, the people who went after Rich.
+The people who went after Rich.
+But let me continue.

 This is the new lineup, a switch we made because of concern about an interview Rich Lowry, our previously scheduled speaker, took part in on the Megan Kelly show.

-Rich has now accused us of canceling him out of cowardice or because of the, in quote environment.
+Rich has now accused us of canceling him out of cowardice or because of the quote environment.
+Now, is he going to say that he didn't cancel him?
+Let's see what he said.

-For the record, we're a fundamentally conservative state-level policy and journalism shop, and our decisions about speakers have nothing to do with big left-right political conflict at the national level.
+And our decisions about speakers have nothing to do with big left-right political conflict at the national level.
+Stop.

-Our speakers have nothing to do with big left-right political conflict at the national level or anything anything happening anywhere else.
+Let me read that again.
+Our speakers have nothing to do with big left-right political conflict at the national level or anything happening anywhere else.

 He just said this is a new lineup, a switch we made.

-And he said
+And he said.

-we'll feature a panel of veteran journalists and think tank leaders talking about left-wing media bias and how conservatives can make sure our ideas.
+We'll feature a panel of veteran journalists and think tank leaders talking about left-wing media bias and how conservatives can make sure our ideas.
+Talking about left-wing media

 bias is actually exactly what is big left-right political conflict at the national level.
+Right.

 Isn't it?

-He just said that that's what he's going to get rid of, Rich, and he's going to talk about left-wing media bias and how conservatives can make sure of our ideas and opinions are fairly and factually read.
+He just said that that's what he's going to get rid of rich, and he's going to talk about left-wing media bias and how conservatives can make sure of our ideas and opinions are fairly and factually read.

+He just gave his game away.
 Then he says, we look closely at the facts and believe we came to the right decision.

 No, you don't have to believe you came.
+Is it the right decision or not?

 We try hard to do what's right and believe we've tried hard to believe what's right.
+No, you don't try hard to do what's right.

 You do what's right and believe that we have done that.

-Now can we please get back to talking about government waste and overspending and tax levels and lousy school energy, housing federal.
+Now listen to this.
+Now can we please get back to talking about government waste and overspending and tax levels and lousy school energy housing federal.

-Nichols, you've just said that you've kicked Rich out and you wanted to bring in a bunch of veteran journalists and think tank leaders to talk about left-wing media bias.
+Okay, Mr. Nichols, you've just said that you've kicked Rich out and you wanted to bring in a bunch of veteran journalists and think tank leaders to talk about left-wing media bias.

 And now you say at the end, can we get back to government waste and overspending and tax levels and lousy schools and energy?
+In other words, can't we get away from left-wing media bias?

 I have never seen, I swear, I have never seen in my life a more inept,

-rambling, self-contradictory, hypocritical jumble of mess since I've listened to the latest Camilla Harris word salad.
+since I've listened to the latest.
+Kamala Harris word salad.

 This makes her word salad worse.